nikunjsingh93/mac-photo-viewer/README.md

 ## How to Use

 ### Opening Photos
-1. **Launch the app** - It will automatically open your Pictures folder
+1. **Launch the app** - It will show button to open folder
-2. **Double-click any image file** - The app will open with that image
+2. **Double-click any image file** - The app will open with that image (Set Default first in Get Info for .jpg etc)
-3. **Drag and drop** - Drop images or folders onto the app window
 4. **Use the menu** - File → Open Folder to browse for photos

 ### Navigation
-- Use arrow keys or swipe gestures to navigate between photos
+- Use arrow keys to navigate between photos
 - Press Space to toggle between fit-to-window and actual size
-- Press F or double-click to enter/exit fullscreen mode
+- Press F to enter/exit fullscreen mode

-### Recent Folders
-- The app remembers your recently opened folders
-- Use `Cmd+Shift+R` to quickly access recent folders
-- Up to 10 recent folders are saved

 ## Installation
+- Download the file from recent releases section
+- Drag the file/copy to Applications folder

+## Development
+1. Clone the project
-1. Build the project in Xcode
+2. Build the project in Xcode
-2. The app will be associated with image files automatically
-3. You can also drag the app to your Applications folder

 ## System Requirements